openstack-k8s-operators/osp-director-operator/README.md

             cidr: 192.168.25.0/24
             gateway: 192.168.25.1
           attachConfiguration: br-osp
+      # optional: (OSP17 only) specify all phys networks with optional MAC address prefix, used to
+      # create static OVN Bridge MAC address mappings.
+Unique OVN bridge mac address per node is
+      # dynamically allocated by creating OpenStackMACAddress resource and create a MAC per physnet per node.
+      # If not specfified the default datacentre phynet with "fa:16:3a" MAC prefix will be used.
+      physNetworks:
+            - name: datacentre
+              macPrefix: fa:16:3a
+            - name: datacentre2
+              macPrefix: fa:16:3b
     ```

     If you write the above YAML into a file called networkconfig.yaml you can create the OpenStackNetConfig via this command: